littlebizzy/hovercraft/readme.md

 # HoverCraft

-An extremely lightweight, simple, and SEO-friendly starter theme for WordPress or WooCommerce than can easily be customized, extended, or used as-is.
+A lightweight and SEO-friendly theme for WordPress with no database queries, that can be easily customized using PHP snippets for ultimate stability.

 ## Changelog